robin-raymond/zax.io/handle-hint.md

 myType : MyType * handle @

-// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer * handle = myType.value1 lifetimeof myType
+// create a pointer to `value` and link the lifetime of `myType` to the pointer value : Integer * handle = myType.value1 lifetime of myType

 // resetting the `myType`'s `handle` pointer will not impact the real lifetime
 // of the instance connected to `myType` (as the `value` `handle` pointer will